hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/universal-approximators.md

 $$E = mc^2 \, \sqrt{1 + \left(\frac{p}{mc}\right)^2} = mc^2 + \frac{1}{2}mv^2 - \frac{1}{8 c^4}mv^4 + \ldots$$

-where the second term is classical energy.
+where the second term is classical kinetic energy.

 A Taylor (or Maclaurin) series is a decomposition of a function into infinitely many pieces:

 $$f(x) = a_0 + a_1 x + a_2 x^2 + a_3 x^3 + \ldots$$

-where each $a_n$ is computed from the $n^{\mbox{\scriptsize th}}$ derivative of the function, evaluated at zero.
+where each $a_n$ is computed from the $n$<sup>th</sup> derivative of the function, evaluated at zero.

 $$a_n = \frac{f^{(n)}(0)}{n!}$$

-The function can be thought of as a single infinite-dimensional vector and we're just describing its components.
+The function $f$ can be thought of as a single infinite-dimensional vector and we're describing its components with all the $a_n$.
 These components are "orthonormal," meaning that they're at right angles to each other and have unit length.
-Other (useful) ways to split a function into infinitely many orthonormal polynomials include [Jacobi](https://en.wikipedia.org/wiki/Jacobi_polynomials), [Laguerre](https://en.wikipedia.org/wiki/Laguerre_polynomials), [Hermite](https://en.wikipedia.org/wiki/Hermite_polynomials), [Chebyshev](https://en.wikipedia.org/wiki/Chebyshev_polynomials)...
+Other (useful) ways to split a function into infinitely many orthonormal pieces include [Jacobi polynomials](https://en.wikipedia.org/wiki/Jacobi_polynomials), [Laguerre polynomials](https://en.wikipedia.org/wiki/Laguerre_polynomials), [Hermite polynomials](https://en.wikipedia.org/wiki/Hermite_polynomials), [Chebyshev polynomials](https://en.wikipedia.org/wiki/Chebyshev_polynomials)...

 Since any (infinitely differentiable) function can be described by a Taylor series, we should be able to fit any data with a functional relationship to a series of polynomial terms.
 The only problem is that we have to pick a _finite_ number of terms.

 You could pass something like $a_0 + a_1 x + a_2 x^2 + a_3 x^3$ as an ansatz to Minuit, but orthonormal basis functions have an exact solution.
 In fact, they're a kind of linear fit—a 4-term polynomial of 1 feature, $x$, is a fit to 4 features: $1$, $x$, $x^2$, and $x^3$.
 This is sometimes called the "kernel trick," and we'll cover it in a later section.

-NumPy has a polynomial fitter built in:
+NumPy has a polynomial fitter built in, so let's see the result.

 ```{code-cell} ipython3
 NUMBER_OF_POLYNOMIAL_TERMS = 15